-The market consists of three main softwares: Quickbooks, Xero, and Sage:
+The market consists of three main software: Quickbooks, Xero, and Sage

-It is a basic accounting software designed by Intuit.
-It manages sales, expenses, inventory and even payroll for small businesses.
-This product exists on both desktop and in the cloud.
+It is basic accounting software designed by Intuit.
+It manages sales, expenses, inventory, and even payroll for small businesses.
+This product exists on both desktops and in the cloud.
 This is the most popular software used by hundreds of thousands of companies from Enterprise to mom and pop shops.
-Out of the box, QuickBooks has great features like bank feeds, custom reports and recurring transactions.
+Out of the box, QuickBooks has great features like bank feeds, custom reports, and recurring transactions.

-Xero is a basic, cloud only accounting software.
-It similarly manages sales, expenses, inventory, fixed assets and payroll for small business.
+Xero is basic, cloud-only accounting software.
+It similarly manages sales, expenses, inventory, fixed assets, and payroll for small businesses.
 This product exists solely in the cloud and is well known for its seamless integrations and API that allows customers to integrate their software with the product.
-Out of the box, Xero has memorized transactions, automated bank feeds and great app integrations (which means you can easily bring in those payroll journal entries).
+Out of the box, Xero has memorized transactions, automated bank feeds, and great app integrations (which means you can easily bring in those payroll journal entries).

 Sage is an accounting software by the Sage Group.
-Like the other three softwares mentioned above it handles sales, expenses, inventory, fixed assets and payroll for small businesses.
+Like the other three software mentioned above it handles sales, expenses, inventory, fixed assets, and payroll for small businesses.
 This is the least used software of the three.
-With the basic setup Sage has bank feeds, a great home screen and a robust tagging system.
+With the basic setup Sage has bank feeds, a great home screen, and a robust tagging system.